CodinGame/monaco-vscode-api/README.md

 However, due to the inclusion of additional code from VSCode in this library that utilizes internal modules bundled in monaco, this treeshaking is a problem here.

-To **tree-mend** (to **un**treeshake it) monaco-editor, this library provide a script that will apply a patch on the local installation of monaco-editor, restoring all the code that was treeshaken during the monaco-editor build process
+To **tree-mend** (to **un**treeshake it) monaco-editor, this library provides a script that will apply a patch on the local installation of monaco-editor, restoring all the code that was treeshaken during the monaco-editor build process

 # Usage